simplecrawler/simplecrawler/README.md

 var crawler = new Crawler("http://www.example.com/");
 ```

-The protocol and host that's used throughout the entire crawl are infered from
+The protocol and host that are used throughout the entire crawl are inferred
-the start URL that you pass to the constructor.
-These properties, along with
+from the start URL that's passed to the constructor.
+These properties, along
-the initial path and port can also be set directly, however.
+with the initial path and port can also be set directly, however.
 So these two
 examples do the same thing:

 ```js